jdlogan0/chordclash-dev-portfolio/README.md

 ## Calibration

 An offset was added to the notespawner that would affect the calculations for accuracy and the timing for a note being removed from queues.
 The first step was simple - just subtracting the offset from the location before checking the ranges.
 It was when I changed the way timing worked to allow for more time before removing a note from the queue that I ran into problems.
 It was also when more art was added to the game, so working on my laptop went from laggy but playable (and actually good for testing if the offset calculations worked) to slow enough I couldn't always tell if my changes were doing anything.
-Due to another class requiring long hours for group work, I didn't have much time to go to the lab and use the computers there.
-This made testing much more difficult as there were a lot of instances of having to ask my teammates to test my branch to check if things were working.
+This made testing much more difficult as there were many instances of having to ask my teammates to test my branch to check if things were working.

 The removal from queue call happens after the note finishes moving just past the bar, so I was able to fix the issues with the queue removal timing by changing movement rather than adding delays.
 The note moves further down, with the distance and timing dependent on the offset.
 There is no visual difference, but it ensures a note will not be removed before the player has the chance to hit it.